Esmond Dorney: Dorney House

 Probably Dorney's most well-known and celebrated design, "one of the great modern houses of Australia", is his own house built on the circular foundations of the former Fort Nelson gun emplacements in the foothills of Mount Nelson, south of central Hobart.
 First constructed in 1966, it was destroyed by bushfire and redesigned in 1978.
 The design centres on an exploded radial form of 12 sides, each segment with an arched roofed, creating a flower like form.
 Supported on a light steel frame, the north, the east and much of the south and west is fully glazed, providing the living spaces with panoramic views over the city of Hobart, the harbour, the Derwent estuary and Storm Bay and the Southern Ocean.

 The City of Hobart purchased the house and site in 2006, and it has been opened occasionally for events and is available for public booking.
-The City Council is exploring options for a more permanent use for the house and land.
+In 2018 the City Council was exploring options for a more permanent use for the house and land.
+After many years of little use and ongoing maintenance costs Hobart City Council was reviewing options in 2025 regarding the future of the property.
+At the 2026 Tasmanian Architecture Awards the house was awarded the Tasmania Award for Enduring Architecture.